-Its name indicates its size.
-With a height of 30 - 80 cm, the dwarf bulrush (Typha minima) is significantly smaller than other bulrush species.
+Its name suggests its size.
+With a height of 30 - 80 cm, the Dwarf bulrush (Typha minima) is clearly smaller than other cattail species.
 Its occurrence is an indication of an intact river landscape.
-It colonizes riparian areas with sandy, silty substrates, such as in fresh tributaries, and is a typical pioneer species of large alpine floodplains.
+It colonises riparian areas with sandy, silty substrates, e.g. in fresh tributaries, and is a typical pioneer species of large alpine floodplains.

 Without redistribution of the river branches and the soil, the dwarf bulrush, which is weak in competition, would quickly be overgrown by higher-growing species such as reeds or willows.
 Like other flagship species of alpine floodplains, it needs natural dynamics to survive, which repeatedly create unvegetated sites for its re-colonisation.
 These are optimal conditions for the dwarf bulrush, as it is a light-loving plant and does not tolerate shading.